 To harvest shrimp commercially in Louisiana’s waters, you must have the following licenses issued by LDWF:

-• A vessel license in the vessel owner’s name ($15 resident, $60 nonresident), unless shrimping with legal land-based gear.
-If using a boat to transport shrimp harvested with land-based gear, a vessel license is required.
+- A vessel license in the vessel owner’s name ($15 resident, $60 nonresident), unless shrimping with legal land-based gear.
+If using a boat to transport shrimp harvested with land-based gear, you must have a vessel license.

 Commercial fishermen may receive a "certified" endorsement to their commercial fisherman's license.
-In order to receive this endorsement from the Department of Wildlife and Fisheries, a notarized statement from the fisherman's tax preparer certifying that based upon his most recent federal income tax return, the individual earns at least 50 % of his income from commercial fishing activities.
+To receive this endorsement from LDWF, you must have a notarized statement from your tax preparer certifying that based upon your most recent federal income tax return, you earns at least 50% of your income from commercial fishing activities.

 Commercial fishing vessel owners may qualify for a certificate of exemption and shall be exempt from state sales, use, lease and services taxes through the Department of Revenues under provisions of R.S.
 47:305.20.

-To commercially harvest shrimp live shrimp and croaker for bait during closed shrimp season.
-You must have a Special Bait Dealers Permit, See live shrimp section.
+To commercially harvest shrimp and croaker for live bait during a closed shrimp season, you must have a Special Bait Dealer Permit ($110).
+See Live Bait Shrimp section for details.